Augustinergasse: Augustinerkirche

-Augustinerkirche was once one of the five main churches in the medieval town of Zürich.
+Augustinerkirche was once one of the five main churches in the medieval town of Zurich.
 First built around 1270 as a Romanesque church belonging to the Augustinian abbey, on occasion of the Reformation, worship in the church was discontinued.
-In 1841 the Roman Catholic community of Zürich planned to rebuild the building to commemorate the old Augustinian church.
+In 1841 the Roman Catholic community of Zurich planned to rebuild the building to commemorate the old Augustinian church.
 But, as the majority of the Catholic community rejected the decisions of the First Vatican Council of 1870, the whole community was expelled from the Catholic church.
 For the same reason, Augustinerkirche is still their parish church.
-Today the building is one of the three medieval churches in the Lindenhof district of the city of Zürich.
+Today the building is one of the three medieval churches in the Lindenhof district of the city of Zurich.

 History

-In the European Middle Ages, it was as it is in the present days, a small street within the fortifications of Zürich, leading from St. Peterhofstatt at the St. Peter church, passing the former Augustinian monastery below Lindenhof hill, towards the so-called small Kecinstürlin gate at the southern Fröschengraben moat, and the Rennwegtor.
+In the European Middle Ages, it was as it is in the present days, a small street within the fortifications of Zurich, leading from St. Peterhofstatt at the St. Peter church, passing the former Augustinian monastery below Lindenhof hill, towards the so-called small Kecinstürlin gate at the southern Fröschengraben moat, and the Rennwegtor.
 The inner moat was enforced by the later built Schanzengraben.
 But, historical and scientifically more interesting, around the 1st century BC La Tène culture, archaeologists excavated individual and aerial finds of the Celtic-Helvetii oppidum Lindenhof, whose remains were discovered in archaeological campaigns in the years 1989, 1997, 2004 and 2007 on Lindenhof, Münsterhof and Rennweg, and also in the 1900s, but the finds mistakenly were identified as Roman objects.
 Not yet archaeologically proven but suggested by the historians, as well for the first construction of today's Münsterbrücke Limmat crossing, the present Weinplatz square was the former civilian harbour of the Celtic-Roman Turicum.